hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 }
 ```

 We also want flexible **data modelling** options to pass for this `KVStore`, we're looking to define the instance options **`bag`**, **`duplicate_bag`**, **`set`** and **`ordered_set`**.
-If familiar with sql semantics aka [relational algebra](https://15445.courses.cs.cmu.edu/spring2023/notes/01-introduction.pdf) we desire a weaker subset of this model between keys and values:
+If familiar with sql semantics aka [relational algebra](https://15445.courses.cs.cmu.edu/spring2023/notes/01-introduction.pdf) we desire a simpler subset of this model limited to keys and values:

 1. one to one an unordered `set` of elements.
 2. one to one an `ordered_set` of unique elements.
 3. one to many a `bag` of elements of unique keys to many values.
 4. many to many a `duplicate_bag` of elements with keys and values that multi-map between them.

- You might be thinking why not implement this by just throwing a concrete hashmap datastructure underneath and that works for the semantics of types `set`, `bag` and `duplicate_bag` -- point queries.
+Why not implement this by just throwing a concrete hashmap datastructure underneath? that works for the semantics of types `set`, `bag` and `duplicate_bag` -- point queries.
 Infact hashmaps are ubiquitious [^4] [^5] [^6] and contain many excellent algorithmic properties, especially when the data set fits in working memory.
 However most implementations in standard libraries are not thread safe by default.
-Programs need to synchronize data access to avoid corrupting data or reading inconsistent or stale data.
-In rust, the easiest way you can share an `std::collections::hash_map::HashMap` across threads is by wrapping it in two things:
+Programs need to synchronize data access to avoid corrupting memory or reading inconsistent or stale data.
+In rust, the easiest way you can share a `HashMap` across threads is by wrapping it in two things:

 1. the atomic reference count smart pointer `Arc<T>`
 2. a mutex or some other synchronization mechanism on the critical section because the type does not impl `Send` & `Sync`